phil65/SublimeKodi/README.md

 - Auto-check skin file on saving
 - Create element row (and insert ascending number) for quickly multiplying listitems / buttons
+- SkinCheck can also be used from command line with "python script.py PATH_TO_ADDON"
+  - requires Python 3.3 interpreter

 ___